jay-hood/campaign_finance_testing/WebScraper/ReadMe.md

 ## Prerequisites
 Because of the extensive use of f-strings, this scraper requires the use of Python 3.6+.
 Specific Python packages are listed in requirements.txt.
+The web-scraper is built using Python and Selenium.
+For more info, [click here](https://selenium-python.readthedocs.io/).

 ## To Run
 Please execute the following steps in order: